kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 - `--audit-log-maxbackup` defines the maximum number of audit log files to retain
 - `--audit-log-maxsize` defines the maximum size in megabytes of the audit log file before it gets rotated

-{{< note >}}
-In case kube-apiserver is configured as a Pod,remember to mount the hostPath to the localtion of the policy file and log file.
+In case kube-apiserver is configured as a Pod,remember to mount the hostPath to the location of the policy file and log file.
 For example, ` --audit-policy-file=/etc/kubernetes/audit-policy.yaml --audit-log-path=/var/log/audit.log